 Poulette Finally Opens on December 2nd

-Now, the take-out restaurant is finally ready to open on December 2nd.
+Now, the take-out restaurant finally opened on December 2nd, 2020.
 The shop will be open Wednesday through Sunday, from 11:00 a.m. until sold out.
 On the menu are two sandwiches: the signature fried chicken sandwich and a vegetarian alternative, the fried mapo tofu sandwich.
 Of course, we tried one of each!
 Can’t handle the heat?
 Both sandwiches come spicy, but a non-spicy version is available by request.

 The Fried Chicken Sandwich

 To make the signature sandwich, Poulette first brines the chicken and then bread it in a panko crust.
 Once fried, it’s topped with a secret spice mix, a dollop of kewpie mayo, a slice of iceberg lettuce, pickled cucumbers, and served on a toasted brioche bun.
 The meat was juicy with a perfect amount of fat, and really good flavor.
 Be warned – it is quite spicy, but not in an overpowering, inedible way.
 In fact, the sandwich reminded us a lot of the popular hot chicken shop Howlin’ Ray’s in Los Angeles (but, fortunately, the Poulette spice is maybe the equivalent of a medium heat level at Howlin’).